replayio/docs/src/app/reference/test-runners/cypress-io/faq/page.md

 ```

 ## What’s in the `.replay` folder?

-`/.replay/runtimes` - this is where the replay browser(s) are installed
+`/.replay/runtimes` - this is where the replay browser is installed

 `/` - recorded replays are saved locally in the root folder

 If you’re trying to cache the browser download, cache `~/.replay/runtimes` or simply cache it before creating replays.

-## How do I confirm that the browsers are installed correctly
+## How do I confirm that the browser is installed correctly

 Run `ls -alR ~/.replay/runtimes` to see the contents of the runtimes folder.

 ## How do I troubleshoot recordings not being created?